Taiwan Historical Relic Source Research Society: Establishment of Taiwan Historical Research Center of the Republic of China

-In August 1975, Wang Guofan wished to “establish an institution dedicated to curating Taiwan's historical materials, serving as a research hub for the wider community and enthusiasts of historical discourse” and he planned the “Taiwan Historical Research Center of the Republic of China” project, which received support from director of Taipei City’s Civil Affair Bureau Yang Baofa (楊寶發), CEO of China Youth Corps Main Corps Song Shihsyuan, the Office of Civil Affairs of Taiwan Provincial Government, and Historical Research Committee of Tawian Province.
+In August 1975, Wang Guofan wished to “establish an institution dedicated to curating Taiwan's historical materials, serving as a research hub for the wider community and enthusiasts of historical discourse” and he planned the “Taiwan Historical Research Center of the Republic of China” project, which received support from director of Taipei City’s Civil Affair Bureau Yang Baofa (楊寶發), CEO of China Youth Corps Main Corps Song Shihsyuan, the Office of Civil Affairs of Taiwan Provincial Government, and Historical Research Committee of Taiwan Province.
 In 1976, the historical research committees of Taipei City, Taiwan Province, and Kaohsiung City and relevant units jointly set up the Taiwan Historical Research Center, which was located at the Historical research Committee of Taipei City.

-The center had three important tasks: The first was issuing the Correspondence of Taiwan History and Relics (《史聯雜誌》), which welcomes submissions from individuals of various backgrounds and students, with the center's research team assuming editorial responsibilities.
+The center had three important tasks: The first was issuing the Correspondence of Taiwan History and Relics (史聯雜誌), which welcomes submissions from individuals of various backgrounds and students, with the center's research team assuming editorial responsibilities.
 The second was to operate the Historical Relic Source Research Society’s annual meeting, activities include: